 Joseph W. Landry, Ph.D.

-Assistant Professor, Human and Molecular Genetics, School of Medicine
+Department of Human and Molecular Genetics,

-PhD, SUNY Stony Brook (2002)
+PhD, Stony Brook University, SUNY (2002)

 We study epigenetic regulatory mechanisms of tumor cell immunogenicity.
-In general these mechanisms serve to suppress tumor cell immunogenicity, which in turn suppress the anti-tumor immune response.
+These mechanisms serve to suppress tumor cell immunogenicity, which in turn suppress the anti-tumor immune response.
 By studying these mechanisms, we hope to discover novel drug targets, which can be exploited as cancer therapies.
 Our current focus is on the chromatin remodeling factor NURF, which we have discovered to regulate both the adaptive and innate immune response to tumor cells.

 Published research (during tenure as a Massey Cancer Center member)